joelparkerhenderson/social-network-plan/docs/ideas/technologies/topologies.md

 * [Thoughts on federated social networks - by Matt Lee](https://medium.com/@mattl/thoughts-on-federated-social-networks-9f2962481911)
 * [Decentralized social networks sound great - too bad they'll never work - by Wired)](https://www.wired.com/story/decentralized-social-networks-sound-great-too-bad-theyll-never-work/)

+## Considerations

+Do distributed social networks exacerbate the problems that Facebook has been seeing so much backlash against?

+### API exploits

+The Facebook Cambridge Analytica issue was caused by APIs that are too open.

+Question: For distributed systems, are there more ways to exploit the APIs and gather data on users?

+### Accountability

+There is a clear issue with Facebook's accountability.

+Distributed run on multiple servers, with multiple owners, and may also be open source.

+Does this lead to any areas of zero accountability?

+### GDPR

+How does a distributed system do GDPR compliance?

+### Usability

+Some of the problems with Facebook are more about usability and clarifying how things work to users, for instance the scandal with people giving away access to their private messages.

+Open source software and distributed software tends to be much harder to use.

+How to make an open source and/or distributed social network easier to sue?

+### Future-proofing

+Will any future concern/issue be harder to resolve if there are many different instances running decentralized social networks?

+### Security

+Using AI to detect abusive content or spot fake news is much harder if you only have a subset of the data.

+Does it becomes harder to address these concerns in a distributed setting?